Democracy Party (Turkey): History

 Ahmet Türk, the former chairman of the People's Labor Party (HEP) and most of the former MPs of the HEP joined the party after its first party congress on the 27 June 1993.
 As the first party chair was elected Yaşar Kaya.
 The party decided to launch a peace campaign focused on the Turkish Kurdish conflict which would take place from the 2 August to the 1 September 1993.
 The campaign was prohibited by the Turkish authorities and the events that have been planned in Diyarbakır and Batman were canceled.
 And on the 17 September 1993 Kaya was arrested due to his participation at public event in Germany as well as the congress of the Kurdistan Democratic Party (KDP) in Iraq.
 He was released on the 8 December of the same year and Kaya fled to Germany.
 On the 12 December 1993 Hatip Dicle was elected the new chairman.
-Dicle was a known supporter of the PKK and demanded it shall be vied as a political party and not a terrorist organization.
+Dicle was a known supporter of the PKK and demanded it be viewed as a political party and not a terrorist organization.
 The party became divided over the issue of the PKK, and two factions - moderate and radical - appeared.
 Due to the support of Kurdish rights the members of the HEP and DEP came under widespread attacks.

 1994 local elections

-Between 1991 and 1994 more than 50 of its members were murdered.
-As a result the party decided to withdraw from the municipal elections which were planned to take place on 27 March 1994.
+Between 1991 and 1994, more than 50 of its members were murdered.
+As a result, the party decided to withdraw from the municipal elections which were planned to take place on 27 March 1994.
 The party justified this decision with the casualties, but personal and material the party had to affront during the last 45 days and that several of the candidates which the party put up for the elections withdrew, as they feared for their life.